a7-software/andaman7-api/getting-started.md

 In this step, you will create a device.
 This is a requirement in order to share data with other users.
 In the Andaman7 application, devices are smartphones and tablets.
 But, in other contexts they might be anything else.
 For example, in hospitals, devices can be MRI machines or PET scanners.

 More generally, a device is something that can produce information to be sent to Andaman7.
+To be simple, you can use only one device bearing the name of the institution or the medical software used.

+A device only belongs to a user.
+In Andaman7, a user is someone who is able to record information into owned or shared EHRs.
+In other contexts, the users can have a broader definition.
+For example, there can be one user per hospital service or a single user for a laboratory.

 Adding a device is pretty simple, you need to perform a POST HTTP request to `{{ devices_url }}` specifying the identifier ([UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) version 4) of the new device and the device name in the body of the request.
 Example of UUID v4 : `25340a74-14b3-4008-a6a3-fe60a2847c34`.
+The UUID of the device must be used in the `creatorDeviceId` field of all further API requests.

+Adding a device should be done once and the addition of other devices should only be done in exceptional cases.

 #### Form